shockforestgroup/sfg-new-website/content/pages/announcement.md

 \
 [Apply here](https://forms.gle/RwrVanRAWN5w8vZB7).

-A more detailed description of the workshops will follow soon.[](https://forms.gle/opdo1gb72DsssYDE7)[](https://forms.gle/RwrVanRAWN5w8vZB7)
+A more detailed description of the workshops will follow soon.[](https://forms.gle/opdo1gb72DsssYDE7)[](https://forms.gle/RwrVanRAWN5w8vZB7)\
+\
+* In case you're not able to attend all workshopping days, please send an email to info@shockforest.group so we can explore options.